This is a summary review of The Four Agreements containing key details about the book.

-What are good quotes from The Four Agreements?
+What is a good quote from The Four Agreements?

 “Whatever happens around you, don't take it personally...
 Nothing other people do is because of you.
 It is because of themselves.”

-― Don Miguel Ruiz and Janet Mills - The Four Agreements: A Practical Guide to Personal Freedom
+― Don Miguel Ruiz and Janet Mills - The Four Agreements Quotes

 What are the 4 agreements?